borsik/telegram2twitter/readme.md

 ### Prerequisites
-You'll need a Telegram Bot Token, you can get it by creating bot via @BotFather ([more info here](https://core.telegram.org/bots)).
+You'll need a Telegram Bot Token, you can get it by creating your own telegram bot via @BotFather ([more info here](https://core.telegram.org/bots)).
+Don't forget to add it to your channel as administrator

 Also, setting this up will need an Application-only authentication token from Twitter ([more info here](https://dev.twitter.com/oauth/application-only)).
 Optionally, you can provide a user access token and secret.